-0 GDPR / Compliance Compliance GDF K / Compliance GDR Compliance and Datix Cloud Asset Management Security of Assets - mobile and fixed - Asset tags New accredit Cyber / Risk Security disruptive team.
+Compliance GDPR / Compliance GDR Compliance and Datix Cloud Asset Management Security of Assets - mobile and fixed - Asset tags Cyber / Risk New accreditSecurity disruptive team.
 This team will attempt to identify weaknesses within the security of the trust and any new technology.
-Data Centre Datacentre hardware LAS and Migration of services (inc CAD) to third party ARK End of Life Refresh Refresh technologies, laptop, desktop, servers IM&T System Resilience Resilience enhancements IM&T Essentials System and Network resilience WAN, LAN, Wi-Fi, Network Enhancements Consolidate IT / software across depts.
-Understand and Consolidate Enterprise Architecture To introduce an EA capability ensuring services are designed to support the Trust's objectives Sourcing solutions Our approach will be to support and influence NHS Digital's national urgent and emergency programme and to take nationally-developed solutions where they deliver the cost effective functionality that we require at the time that we will need it.
-Innovation and Efficiencies Improvement /Efficiency / Enablers
+Data Centre Datacentre hardware LAS and Migration of services (inc CAD) to third party ARK End of Life Refresh Refresh technologies, laptop, desktop, servers IM&T System Resilience Security of Assets - mobile and fixed - Asset tags New accredit Security disruptive team.
+This team will attempt to identify weaknesses within the security of the trust and any new technology.
+Datacentre hardware LAS and Migration of services (inc CAD) to third party ARK IM&T Essentials System and Network resilience WAN, LAN, Wi-Fi, Network Enhancements Consolidate IT / software across depts.
+Understand and Consolidate Enterprise Architecture Sourcing solutions NHS Digital's national urgent and emergency programme and to take nationally-developed solutions where they deliver the cost effective functionality that we require at the time that we Innovation and Efficiencies Improvement /Efficiency / Enablers